philbishop/virtual-nvr/README.md

 ### Features

 - 1 to 4 IP camera channels
-- Disoverable by 3rd party client software
+- Discoverable by 3rd party client software
 - Continuous recording
 - Motion detection
 - Video playback with motion events

 ### License
-This software is free to use for home enthusiasts or for evalution by developers and system integrators looking to build their own products on the core funrtionality.
+This software is free to use for home enthusiasts or for evaluation by developers and system integrators looking to build their own products on the core functionality.

 ### About
 I wrote this software initially as an experiment to see if it was possible to use a Raspberry Pi I had lying around and turn it into a NVR for my home IP Cameras.
 I also wanted to try out using .net core for the programming language as my previous work on Raspberry Pi was all written in Python.